WiLL75G/soc-23-zero-trust-architecture-soc-framework/README.md

 #### SOC Detection Rules Built:
 - Confidential data accessed from unmanaged device
 - Secret data download exceeding 50MB
-- DLP policy violation — data exfiltration attempt
+- DLP policy violation data exfiltration attempt
 - Classified data sent to external email address

 #### SOC Observations:

-- Data classification is the foundation of DLP — you cannot protect what you haven't labelled
+- Data classification is the foundation of DLP you cannot protect what you haven't labelled
-- Bulk export of PII records is one of the highest-risk events in any SOC environment
+- Bulk export of PII records is one of the highest risk events in any SOC environment
 - Data exfiltration over web services is the most common exfiltration technique — T1567

 ---